lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-04-04-github-ci-services.md

 categories: web
 published: true
 ---
-I analyzed the files of [614k Github repos](https://github.com/lukasmartinelli/repostruct/tree/master/repos) to find out which Continous Integration services developers use.
+I analyzed 370 million files of [614k Github repos](https://github.com/lukasmartinelli/repostruct/tree/master/repos)
+to find out which Continous Integration services developers use.
-The dataset is available at the [repostruct](https://github.com/lukasmartinelli/repostruct) Github Repository.
+The dataset is available at the [repostruct Github Repository](https://github.com/lukasmartinelli/repostruct).

 **tldr:** Travis has won the game but there are still alot of projects that don't use CI at all.